pistarlab/landia/README.md

 <br/>
 <br/>

+## Vision
+A fun environment where humans can train and interact with AI agents.

 ## Features
-- Multi Agent Support
+- Multi-agent support
-- Openai gym interface for Single Agent Play
+- Openai gym interface for pingle agent play
-- Network Play support (Early Development)
+- Network play support (early development)
-- Crafting Support
+- Crafting support
-- Support for concurrent modes (eg: Tag + Survival)
+- Support for concurrent  game modes (eg: Tag + Survival)
 - Written in Python and requires only a few dependencies.
 - Highly configurable and hackable.
 Easily add new game modes, objects or maps.
-- Included Game Modes:
+- Game Modes included:
     - Survival (collect food or die, avoid monsters)
     - Tag
     - Infection Tag
-- Good Performance and low memory footprint with room for improvement.
+- Reasonable performance and low memory footprint with plenty of room for future improvements.

 ### Planned Features
 - Game Modes